MaulikxLakhani/BurpLE/README.md

 # BurpLE
 Burp Suite Pro License Extender
+Receive Burp Suite Pro custom License with expiration on 2092.

 > Please note: Only run Burp Suite Professional from the shortcut on desktop which this tool creates.
 The license will not work otherwise.